GSK plc

 GSK plc (an abbreviation of its former name GlaxoSmithKline plc) is a British multinational pharmaceutical and biotechnology company.
 It was established in 2000 by a merger of Glaxo Wellcome and SmithKline Beecham, (Note: Glaxo Wellcome was formed from Glaxo's 1995 acquisition of The Wellcome Foundation and SmithKline Beecham from the 1989 merger of the Beecham Group and the SmithKline Beckman Corporation.) which was itself a merger of a number of pharmaceutical companies around the Smith, Kline & French firm.
 It is headquartered in London, England.

-GSK is the tenth-largest pharmaceutical company and No. 294 on the 2022 Fortune Global 500, ranked behind other pharmaceutical companies China Resources, Sinopharm, Johnson & Johnson, Pfizer, Roche, AbbVie, Novartis, Bayer, and Merck Sharp & Dohme.
+GSK is the tenth-largest pharmaceutical company in the world by earnings, $9.32 billion in 2025 with $42.4 billion in revenues in the same period.
+As of February 2026 it is the 175th most valuable company in the world and the 12th most valuable pharmaceutical company with a market capitalisation of $122.6 billion.
+It was also ranked 388th on the 2025 Fortune Global 500.